mathee/classification/readme.md

 # Machine Learning Essentials
-"Machine Learning Essentials" is two things at the same time:
+ML Essentials is two things at the same time:
 1. A workflow structure for doing machine learning (in this case: building and evaluating a model)
 2. A collection of frequently used functions.
-The goal of this project is to provide a solid template that can - after customization - be used for many of the "classical" classification and/or regression problems that might occur in a hands-on business context.
+The goal of this project is to provide a solid template that can - after customization - be used for many of the "classical" classification and/or regression tasks that might occur in a hands-on business context.
 No fancy rocket science, but solid machine learning with a practial approach.<br/>
 It is continuoulsy developed - so if I come across new and exiting